ferguson792/lint/README.md

 # LINT
+> Version 0.1.0-bleeding0
-> **WARNING:** The current version of LINT is a prototype.
+> **WARNING:** This is a prototype.
 Proceed with caution and at your own risk.

 For detailed documentation, see [`docs/README.md`](docs/README.md).